-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a neuroendocrine tumor (NET).
+Use the menu to see other pages.

-In caring for a person with a tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
-This is called a multidisciplinary team.
-Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+This is called a multidisciplinary team and is especially important for people with a NET.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Possible side effects

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision-making is particularly important for a NET because there are different treatment options.
 Learn more about making treatment decisions.

 The common types of treatments used for a NET are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Visit the individual section for a specific type of NET for more information about treatment options (see the Introduction for a complete list).